Toward a Millimeter-Scale Tendon-Driven Continuum Wrist with Integrated Gripper for Microsurgical Applications: INTRODUCTION

 Microsurgery, wherein surgeons operate on extremely small structures frequently visualized under a microscope, is a particularly impactful yet challenging form of surgery.
 Robot assisted microsurgery has the potential to improve surgical dexterity and enable precise operation on such small scales in ways not previously possible~\cite{Mattos2016_SMW,Zhang2022_MIR}.
 Clinical applications of microsurgery include intraocular surgery, fetal surgery, otology, laryngeal surgery, neurosurgery, and urology.

 Intraocular microsurgery is a particularly challenging domain~\cite{Ahronovich2021_AdvT,Iordachita2022_PIEEE}.
 Challenges arise, in part, due to the lack of dexterity that is achievable with rigid instruments inserted through the eye.
-The insertion point introduces a remote center of motion (RCM) constraint that prevents control over a tool-tip's full pose (position and orientation) for conventional, straight instruments.
-Continuum robots based on concentric tubes~\cite{Lin2015_IEMBC}, magnetic actuation~\cite{Charreyron2021_TBME}, and tendon-actuated stacked disks~\cite{Jinno2021_JMRR,Jinno2022_ICRA} have been proposed for intraocular microsurgery in order to overcome this constraint, but are frequently limited in their local curvatures---an important consideration in constrained spaces.
+The insertion point introduces a remote center of motion constraint that prevents control over a tool-tip's full position and orientation for conventional, straight instruments.
+Continuum robots based on concentric tubes~\cite{Lin2015_IEMBC}, magnetic actuation~\cite{Charreyron2021_TBME}, and tendon-actuated stacked disks~\cite{Jinno2021_JMRR,Jinno2022_ICRA} have been proposed for intraocular microsurgery to overcome this constraint, but are frequently limited in their local curvatures---an important consideration in constrained spaces.

-Inspired by these works, we present a new design for a millimeter-scale, dexterous wrist intended for microsurgery applications.
-The wrist is based on recent advances in tendon-driven continuum robot designs~\cite{Childs2021_FRAI} and created via a state-of-the-art two-photon-polymerization (2PP) microfabrication technique.
-The 2PP 3D printing method enables our wrist to be constructed of flexible material, with complex internal geometries and critical features at the micron-scale (Fig.~\ref{fig:overview}).
+Inspired by these works, and to take steps toward overcoming limited local curvature, we present a new design for a millimeter-scale, dexterous tendon-driven continuum wrist and gripper, intended for microsurgery applications.
+The device is created via a state-of-the-art two-photon-polymerization (2PP) microfabrication technique.
+The 2PP 3D printing method enables construction via a flexible material, with complex internal geometries and critical features at the micron-scale (Fig.~\ref{fig:overview}).

-The wrist features a square cross section with side length of 1.25 mm and total length of 3.75 mm.
 The wrist is composed of a stacked rhombus shape, first proposed at macro scale by Childs et. al.~\cite{Childs2021_FRAI}.
 This design introduces torsional rigidity as a byproduct of its geometry.
 We leverage this design not for its torsional rigidity (although we envision that will aid modeling in future work), but rather due to the fact that the extruded nature of its geometry lends itself to 2PP sub-millimeter scale 3D printing.
-Building on this concept, we miniaturise the design and integrate a flexible gripper, bringing the total length to 5.47 mm.
-The wrist has three tendons routed down its length, spaced approximately evenly around the robot's circumference which, when actuated by small-scale linear actuators, enable bending in any plane.
-The gripper, designed to close upon loading due to the curvature at its simply supported ends, is actuated by a fourth tendon routed down the center of the robot.
+Building on this concept, we miniaturise the design and integrate a flexible gripper.
+The wrist has three tendons routed down its length, spaced approximately evenly around its circumference which, when actuated by small-scale linear actuators, enable bending in any plane.
+The gripper is actuated by a fourth tendon routed down the center of the wrist.